 In addition to the requirements for Wabash, certain courses in physics, chemistry, mathematics, and computer science must be taken at Wabash for admission into Purdue, Columbia, or Washington.
 Each university also has a minimum GPA requirement.
 The exact requirements for the three schools differ somewhat, and the student should consult with his advisor and a member of the Pre-Engineering Committee.
 Completing the requirements for both degrees requires careful planning, and the student should begin taking the appropriate courses in his freshman year.

 Students need not major in physics, chemistry, or mathematics to participate in the program.
 In particular, both Columbia and Washington seek applicants who major in non-technical fields, feeling that the technical depth of an engineering degree and the breadth of a liberal arts degree make a valuable combination.

-In addition, a student finishing Wabash with a strong background in science and mathematics can be admitted to a number of engineering programs, not necessarily at Purdue, Columbia or Washington.
-Many Wabash graduates have pursued engineering degrees without participating in the dual degree program.
+Many Wabash students graduating with a strong background in science and mathematics have been admitted to engineering programs, not necessarily at Purdue, Columbia or Washington, without participating in a dual degree program.

 MAJORS, MINORS AND OTHER PROGRAMS OF STUDY

 - BUSINESS (MINOR)

 - GENDER STUDIES (MINOR)